KunoichiZ/SoVUS-NTR-Plugin/README.md

-# Fire Emblem Echoes: Shadows of Valentia USA NTR Plugin
+# Fire Emblem Echoes: Shadows of Valentia USA NTR Plugin for v1.0
+## DO NOT UPDATE IF YOU WISH TO USE THIS PLUGIN

 ## Instructions
 * Back up your save files with JKSM first before attempting to use the cheats.